S-1 Executive Committee: S-1 Section

 Bush met with Roosevelt and his vice president, Henry Wallace, on October 9, 1941, and briefed them on the S-1 Section's progress.
-He personally delivered a third report from Compton, dated November 1, to Roosevelt on November 19, 1941.
+He personally delivered a third report from Arthur Compton, dated November 1, to Roosevelt on November 19, 1941.
 On December 6, 1941, Bush held a meeting to organize an accelerated research project managed by Compton, with Urey researching gaseous diffusion for uranium enrichment and Lawrence researching electromagnetic enrichment techniques.

 The next day, the Japanese attack on Pearl Harbor led to the United States entry into the war.
 With the United States at war, funding was now available in amounts undreamt of the year before.
 When, at the S-1 Section meeting on December 18, 1941, Lawrence asked for $400,000 for electromagnetic separation, the section immediately recommended granting it.
 Compton was allocated $340,000 for nuclear reactor research at Columbia and Princeton, and $278,000 at the University of Chicago.
 Another $500,000 was earmarked for raw materials.
 His proposed schedule was no less breathtaking: to produce a nuclear chain reaction by July 1942, and an atomic bomb by January 1945.
 In January 1942, he created the Metallurgical Laboratory, centralizing the work at the University of Chicago.